Panelinio/TO-DO-list-noJS/README.md

 24.06.2024

-I published my work to Polish forum - Pasja Informatyki and I've got some amazing answers :D I added placeholders for inputs and aria-labels for all components.
+I published my work on Polish forum - Pasja Informatyki and I've got some amazing answers :D I added placeholders for inputs and aria-labels for all components.
 And I've added light mode.
 But it's only working when light mode is switched on in OS.
 I need to find a way how to toggle light-dark() function.

 Well, probably there's no other way to toggle that.
 But i'll find the solution.
 On the other hand I added few animations and improved aria-labels.

+27.06.2024

+Well, when creating a new project (Simple Blog), I decided to add some animations :D I added hover animation for labels and pointer for checkboxes.